The 16 Top Microsoft Project Alternatives & Competitors in 2023 (Free & Paid!)

 “I mainly use it to collaborating on project with my team members which working on the other branches.
 We can communicate and work on the same task in real-time and making the project collaboration process very effective.” – Capterra Verified Review

 This is one of the most comparable tools to Microsoft Project.
 You can track your project financials, identify risks, set up custom workflows, and facilitate collaboration with project files and comments like the other task management platforms.

 If you want to shake off Microsoft Project, but need something that’s technically similar, Celoxis may be the program for you.
-They also offer local, on-premise solutions if you prefer, but we’d opt for their cloud-based, easy project management solution.
+They also offer local, on-premise solutions if you prefer, but we’d opt for their cloud-based, simple project management software.

 - Auto project scheduling feature